gfx-labs/jrpc/readme.md

 this is a bottom up implementation of jsonrpc2, primarily made for hosting eth-like jsonrpc requests.

+we extend the eth-rpc reflect based handler with go-http style request/response.

+we also make things like subscriptions additional extensions, so they are no longer baked into the rpc package.

 most users should only ever need to access the "jrpc" and "pkg/codec" packages

 it is currently being used in the oku.trade api